Kingdom of Nothing (2010)

 It need not be said this was a terrible mistake.
 I am about as qualified to review Kingdom of Nothing by Jeff Himmelman as a gourmet chef suddenly taking up motorcycle repair.
-Kingdom of Nothing is what is called a STORYGAME, a vile weapon of the enemy of rpgdom, the nefarious storygamer, to corrupt our children and bring doom and woe upon our noble hobby.
-Peopled exclusively by envious child molesters, foreigners and furries, the storygaming community continuously plots to overthrow the noble, courageous, savvy and entirely white cismale bastion of fun and splendor that is the OSR/Rpg-community.
+Kingdom of Nothing is what is called a STORYGAME, a vile weapon of the enemy of rpgdom, the perfidious STORYGAMER, to corrupt our children and bring doom and woe upon our noble hobby.
+Peopled exclusively by child molesters, foreigners and furries, the nefarious storygaming community plots ceaselessly to overthrow the noble, courageous, savvy and entirely white cismale bastion of fun and splendor that is the OSR/Rpg-community.

-Some will say they are merely games that appeal to cross-dressing furry otakus and little girls but anyone telling you so IS TRYING TO TRICK YOU INTO PLAYING ONE DON’T OR BEFORE YOU KNOW IT YOU WILL BE HUNGERING FOR THE TIGHT AND PUCKERED ENTRANCE OF A LITTLE BOYS BUTTOCKS!
-They are the devil’s work, and it is at great cost to my sanity and soul that I undertake this review at all.
+Some will say they are merely games that appeal to cross-dressing furry otakus and little girls but anyone telling you so IS TRYING TO TRICK YOU INTO PLAYING ONE DON’T OR BEFORE YOU KNOW IT YOU WILL BE HUNGERING FOR THE GENTLE CARESS OF A LITTLE BOYS BUTTOCKS!
+Storygames are the devil’s work, and it is at great cost to my sanity and soul that I undertake this review.

 Kingdom of Nothing is an occult urban fantasy storygame about homeless people.
-Like many storygames the focus is on emotional experiences and meaningful storycrafting instead of actually fun stuff like killing things and fingerbanging the GMs girlfriend but I shall attempt to give everyone a good idea what it is about.
+Like many storygames the focus is on emotional experiences and meaningful storycrafting instead of actually fun stuff like killing things and fingerbanging the GMs girlfriend but I shall nevertheless attempt to give it a fair shake.